 Bimodal data: We have two disjoint datasets: p-side and facet which share some but not all possible defects.

-Scale of defects: these can range from a few pixels to significant proportions of the image which can be thousands of pixels across.
+The scale of defects: these can range from a few pixels to significant proportions of the image which can be thousands of pixels across.

-Background structure: the p-side in particular has an elaborate etched structure that makes using classical computer vision techniques such as line detection and thresholding difficult.
+Background structure: the p-side, in particular, has an elaborate etched structure that makes using classical computer vision techniques such as line detection and thresholding difficult.
 The structure can change between examples so removing it with a manually programmed pipeline is not practical.

-Location based severity: The severity of defects differs depending on where they are situated.
+Location-based severity: The severity of defects differs depending on where they are situated.
 Some defects that may make a sample unusable if they are in the active zone may be neglected if they are away from the emitter.

 Deployment: The finished software will have to be deployed in a number of diverse environments including integration with systems such as LabView.

 The project is still ongoing and so the solution is not finalised but a general overview can be discussed here.
-Each subset of the data will use its own model which will be a convolutional neural network implemented in pytorch.
+Each subset of the data will use its own model which will be a convolutional neural network implemented in PyTorch.